 In April, George was selected as a contestant in the 17th International Chopin Competition.
 The competition will be held from the 3rd to the 16th of October, 2015.
 More details as they become available.

-Winner of the prestigious XIV Concours International Grand Prix Animato 2014 Paris, George Li (黎卓宇) is regarded as one of the world's most talented and creative young pianists.
+Silver medalist in the 2015 International Tchaikovsky Competition and winner of the prestigious XIV Concours International Grand Prix Animato 2014 Paris, George Li (黎卓宇) is regarded as one of the world's most talented and creative young pianists.
 His astonishing technique, distinctive tonal quality, and exceptional musicality have earned him consistent critical acclaim (New York Times, Washington Post, International Piano Magazine, Toronto Star, The Boston Phoenix, The Boston Music Intelligencer) and enthusiastic audience response worldwide for his solo recitals, orchestral collaborations, and chamber music performances.Continue reading.

 In addition to winning the Grand Prix Animato Piano Competition (with the Schumann Prize, the Brahms Prize and the Audience Prize) in December 2014, George won third prize in the 2015 US Chopin Competition, and second prize in the 2014 Vendome Prize.
 In 2012, George received the prestigious Gilmore Young Artist Award, becoming its youngest recipient.
 With his exceptional musical gifts being recognized by Alfred Brendel, Dimitri Bashkirov, and Menahem Pressler, George was the winner of the Tabor Foundation Piano Award at the 2012 Verbier Academy.
 In 2010, George won first prize in the prestigious Young Concert Artists International audition and since that time has been under management of the YCA.
 In 2010 he also won first prize at the Inaugural Cooper International Piano Competition.
 In 2008 George won second prize at the Gina Bachauer International Piano Junior Artist Competition.
 In 2011 George performed at a State dinner for President Obama and German Chancellor Angela Merkel at the White House.